 Here’s what this does:

-1. You first get the currentUser and create onlineRef using its uid, which is a unique identifier representing the user.
+, which is a unique identifier representing the user. - You call

 Build and run, tap the left navigation item, press Sign Out, and you’ll be returned to the login page.